NSHipster/articles/2014-02-24-namespacing.md

 title: Namespacing
 category: "Objective-C"
 rating: 5.0
-description: "Namespacing is the preeminent bugbear of Objective-C. A cosmetic quirk with global implications, the language's lack of identifier containers remains a source of prodigious quantities of caremad for armchair language critics."
+excerpt: "Namespacing is the preeminent bugbear of Objective-C. A cosmetic quirk with global implications, the language's lack of identifier containers remains a source of prodigious quantities of caremad for armchair language critics."
 ---

 > Why the hell is everything `NS`-whatever?